Melvin Tarley

-Duncan "Melvin" Tarley (born October 31, 1982) is a Liberian footballer.
+Duncan "Melvin" Tarley (born October 31, 1982) is a Liberian former professional footballer.

 Career

 Professional

-Tarley first came to prominence in 2005, during Minnesota Thunder's run to the semi finals of the 2005 Lamar Hunt U.S. Open Cup.
+Tarley first came to prominence in 2005, during Minnesota Thunder's run to the semi-finals of the 2005 Lamar Hunt U.S. Open Cup.
 Tarley scored six goals in the competition - including four against Real Salt Lake - to tie as the tournament's top goalscorer.

 Tarley's first appearance in Major League Soccer came with Real Salt Lake in 2005.
 The Colorado Rapids acquired Tarley's rights from Real Salt Lake in exchange for a 4th round pick in the 2007 MLS Supplemental Draft on August 15, 2006, but he was waived by the Rapids at the end of the 2006 season having appeared in just three games.
 He returned to the Minnesota Thunder of the USL-1 for one season, prior to joining the Puerto Rico Islanders in 2007, and later moving on to Miami FC, also in 2007.

 Tarley re-joined Minnesota Thunder in 2008.
-On March 22, 2010 he signed with NSC Minnesota Stars.
+On March 22, 2010, he signed with NSC Minnesota Stars.
+In 2012–13 season, he moved to Indian I-League club DSK Shivajians.